-SoFi Money® is a cash management account where you have easy access to your money.
+SoFi Checking and Savings® is a checking and savings account where you have easy access to your money.

-You can easily make deposits to your cash management account at your convenience.
-With SoFi Money there are no account fees and no ATM fees at 55,000+ ATMs worldwide (subject to change).
+You can easily make deposits to your checking and savings account at your convenience.
+With SoFi Checking and Savings there are no account fees and no ATM fees at 55,000+ ATMs worldwide (subject to change).